dtg01100/dbutils/QUERY_VALIDATION_ANALYSIS.md

 ## Executive Summary

-This report provides a comprehensive analysis of the `query_runner` functionality and query validation infrastructure within the dbutils project.
-The project uses an external JDBC-based query runner for executing and validating SQL queries against DB2 databases.
+This report provides a comprehensive analysis of the JDBC-based query validation infrastructure within the dbutils project.
+The project now uses direct JDBC connections for executing and validating SQL queries against databases through JayDeBeApi and JPype1.

 ---